asgerf/light-refactor/dk.brics.lightrefactor/Readme.md

 lightrefactor
 =============

 Refactoring logic for JavaScript, based on lightweight type inference.
+Currently **rename identifier** is the only supported refactoring, but this refactoring can rename property names in addition to local and global variables.

 Uses the fast JavaScript parser from Rhino.